 My career in economic development has spanned more than 20 years, and I’ve been honored to serve under five different governors.
-While they varied in political party, all shared a common goal: advancing Arizona.
+While they varied in political parties, all shared a common goal: advancing Arizona.
 Today, under Governor Ducey’s leadership, our state is recognized as a global leader in innovation and emerging technologies.
 The Arizona Commerce Authority is focused on leveraging our strengths in these areas to maintain our competitive position and economic momentum.

 Perspective on Innovation